OnePlaceSolutions/OnePlaceLiveSitePnP/README.md

 ## SharePoint Online

 If you are deploying the Solutions Site to your own Microsoft 365 Tenant, please create a Team/Group Site from your SharePoint Home as below.
-Note it's URL, select **Option 1** in the script when prompted.
+Note it's URL, and select **Option 1** in the script when prompted.
 > ![](./README-Images/createSite.png)
 > ![](./README-Images/configureSite.png)

-If any of the following applies to you:
+If either of the following applies to you:
-- You are logged in to your own Microsoft 365 Tenant on your machine and are deploying this Solutions Site in a different Tenant (multi-tenant scenario)
+- You are logged in to your own Microsoft 365 Tenant on your machine and are deploying this Solutions Site in a different Tenant (Multi-tenant scenario)
 - You want the script to create a Site Collection for you (requires SharePoint Administrator privileges)

+ You *must* install the SharePoint Online Management Shell pre-requisite.
+ For multi-tenant scenarios where you want to deploy the template to an existing Site Collection (**Option 1**), please toggle SharePoint Online Management Shell Authentication to 'True' in the script by selecting 'S' in the menu before selecting another option.
- You must install the SharePoint Online Management Shell pre-requisite, and select **Option 2** in the script when prompted.
+ If you would like the script to create the initial Site Collection for you, select **Option 2** in the script when prompted.
 The site will be created at 'https://&lt;yourTenant&gt;&#46;sharepoint&#46;com/sites/<b>oneplacesolutions</b>'.

-For multi-tenant scenarios where you want to deploy the template to an existing Site Collection (**Option 1**), please toggle SharePoint Online Management Shell Authentication to 'True' in the script by selecting 'S' in the menu before selecting another option.

 *Note: Option 1 will fail if the site named (by default '\*/oneplacesolutions') already exists.*